 The results are in, the 2022 Student Growth Percentage (SGP) for 10th grade math students at Argosy Collegiate High School is 58% compared to 50% for the state of Massachusetts.
 Moreover, the SGP for Argosy’s low-income students is 54%, compared to 46% across the state.
 With the help of Compassionate Math, Argosy students are closing the gap!

 By focusing on both affect and content, Compassionate Math has hit on a winning math PD combination to increase student output.

 A note about rigor

 My perspective on supporting teachers is that affect and socioemotional factors are critically important and often neglected when thinking about teaching math.
 However, this does not mean that rigor should ever be compromised.
 SUCCESS COMES FROM RIGOROUS CONTENT PROVIDED IN A NURTURING ENVIRONMENT.
 Too often in our math classes, we focus on rigor without nurturing the learner.
 We need both since mathematics is an intensive and difficult field with lots of baggage.
-Professional development with Compassionate Math balances rigor with an emotionally nurturing learning environment supporting SEL in the math class.
+Professional development with Compassionate Math BALANCES RIGOR with an emotionally nurturing learning environment supporting SEL in the math class.
 Math is hard but anyone can succeed with the right supports our math PD programs can help your teachers put those supports in place.